Understanding the Scope of Oral & Maxillofacial Procedures: What Can a Surgeon Do for You?

 1. How long is the recovery period after oral & maxillofacial surgery?

-The recovery period after oral & maxillofacial surgery varies depending on the type of procedure performed and the individual patient’s health.
-For example, the recovery period after a simple tooth extraction may be a few days to a week, while the recovery period after more complex procedures such as corrective jaw surgery may be several weeks to a few months.
-Your surgeon will provide you with detailed post-operative instructions and an estimated recovery timeline.
+The recovery period after oral & maxillofacial surgery varies significantly depending on the type of procedure performed and the individual patient’s health.
+For instance, the recovery period after a simple tooth extraction may last a few days to a week, whereas the recovery period following more complex procedures, such as corrective jaw surgery, may extend for several weeks to a few months.
+It’s essential to note that your surgeon will provide you with detailed post-operative instructions and an estimated recovery timeline.

 1. Are there any risks associated with oral & maxillofacial surgery?